xplainmeplease/ProxyTCP/README.md

 `sudo ./proxytcp --mode capture --output ./meme.pcap --port 1080` - for capturing network data<br>
 `sudo ./proxytcp --mode default --port 1080`  - for default execution

-Then run browser with appropriate flags or edit its configuratin in settings.
+Then run browser with appropriate flags or edit its configuration in settings.

 __Chromium__